 Figure 6.5.2-1: Procedure for security protection of the PC3 interface between the AF (e.g. 5GDDNMF) and the UE

 Step 1) The UE mutually authenticates with and registers in the 5GC.
 As part of the UE authentication with the 5GC, the UE and the AUSF store a KAUSF.
 Additionally, the UE and the AUSF generate AKMA Key material (i.e. KAKMA and A-KID) and the AUSF sends this material to the AAnF as specified in the AKMA TS 33.535 [7].
 The UDM will indicate whether the UE is allowed to use AKMA services.
-The PCF (or some other network function) provides the AF address (e.g 5GDNNMF address) to the UE and the UE establish PDU session with the network.
+The PCF (or some other network function) provides the AF address (e.g 5GDNNMF address) to the UE and the UE establishes PDU session with the network.

 Step 2a) The UE initiates TLS 1.3 with PSK authentication with the AF server as described in RFC 8446 [11.
-The UE sends Client Hello where the ClientHello contains a pre_shared_key extension containg a PSK identity formatted from A-KID and 3GPP-akma hint together with a psk_key_exchange_modes extension indicating e.g. psk_dhe_ke.
+The UE sends Client Hello where the ClientHello contains a pre_shared_key extension containing a PSK identity formatted from A-KID and 3GPP-akma hint together with a psk_key_exchange_modes extension indicating e.g. psk_dhe_ke.

 The following steps in 2 b)-c) are part of AKMA procedures defined in TS 33.535 [7].